Juan Tafur

-Juan Tafur (1500, Córdoba, Andalusia, Castile - ?, ?) was a Spanish conquistador who participated in the Spanish conquest of the Muisca people.
+Juan Tafur (born 1500, death date unknown) was a Spanish conquistador who participated in the Spanish conquest of the Muisca people.
 He was a cousin of fellow conquistadors Martín Yañéz Tafur, Hernán Venegas Carrillo and Pedro Fernández de Valenzuela.
 Juan Tafur was five times encomendero (mayor) of Santa Fe de Bogotá.
 He also received the encomiendas of Pasca, Chipaque and Usaquén.
 The encomienda of Suesca was shared between Tafur and Gonzalo García Zorro.

 Knowledge of the life of Juan Tafur has been provided by the work El Carnero (1638), by chronicler Juan Rodríguez Freyle.

 Biography

 Family

-Juan Tafur was born in the year 1500 in Córdoba, Spain.
+Juan Tafur was born in 1500 in Córdoba, Spain.
 His parents were Juan Pérez Tubera and Isabel Díaz Tafur.
 Tafur took the surname of his mother.
 Other family members were also conquistadors: Pedro Fernández de Valenzuela, Hernán Venegas Carrillo and Martín Yañés Tafur.

 American expeditions

 In 1518 he left Spain for the New World under the command of Pedro de los Ríos, governor of Tierra Firme in Panama.
 De los Ríos sent Tafur with two ships to retrieve the dissatisfied members of the Pizarro expedition.
 In 1531 or 1533, Tafur left for Santa Marta, where he was sent to the Valle de Upar, together with conquistadors Antonio de Lebrija, Juan de Sanct Martín, Juan Muñoz de Collantes and Juan de Céspedes to force the submission the Chimila people to the Spanish.

 In April 1536, Tafur was appointed cavalry leader in the expedition led by Gonzalo Jiménez de Quesada which left the Caribbean city of Santa Marta in search of El Dorado.
 Tafur participated in the Spanish conquest of the Muisca people and received the encomiendas of Pasca, Usaque, Itaque and Chipaque, where he built the first church in 1538.
 The encomienda of Suesca was shared between Juan Tafur and Gonzalo García Zorro.